What is AI Psychosis?

 Clinical Observations

-Psychiatrist Keith Sakata at the University of California, San Francisco reported treating 12 patients exhibiting psychosis-like symptoms directly linked to extended chatbot use.
-These patients averaged 5-8 hours of daily AI interaction before symptom onset.
+Psychiatrist Keith Sakata at the University of California, San Francisco reported treating 12 patients exhibiting psychosis-like symptoms linked to extended chatbot use.
+His series was small, but it was among the first documented clusters.
+The population-scale figures that emerged through 2026 point to a far larger affected group.

 Key observations: